Mastering Control: Campylobacter jejuni bacteria

 What disease does Campylobacter cause?

-Campylobacter bacteria, and specifically C. jejuni causes a disease known as Campylobacteriosis, which is a food/water-related disease.
+Campylobacter bacteria, and specifically C. jejuni, cause a disease known as Campylobacteriosis, which is a food/water-related disease.

 What are the signs and symptoms?